Mayra Montero: Literary work

 All of her books are written originally in Spanish and have been broadly translated to English and other languages.
 Montero's first book was a collection of short stories, Twenty-Three and a Turtle.
 Her second book, a novel titled The Braid of the Beautiful Moon, was a finalist for the Herralde awards, one of Europe's most prestigious literary awards.
 Each of her subsequent books—The Last Night I Spent With You, The Red of His Shadow, In the Palm of Darkness, and The Messenger—has been published in the United States in translations by Edith Grossman, as well as in several European countries.
 The slim novel or novella, The Last Night I Spent With You is perhaps the most sexually explicit.
 Her other nonfiction work appears frequently in scholarly and literary publications throughout the world.
-Her most recent novel Son de Almendra is the product of an extensive research about the murder of the mafia leader Albert Anastasia at the Park Sheraton Hotel in New York in the year 1957.
+Her most recent novel Son de Almendra is the product of extensive research about the murder of the mafia leader Albert Anastasia at the Park Sheraton Hotel in New York in the year 1957.